jayarathina/Tamil-Bible-OSIS/README.md

 The aim is to generate OSIS format to aid the creation of a [A SWORD module](https://www.crosswire.org/sword/develop/swordmodule/)

 The download contains OSIS file and SWORD module.
 This can be used in any bible application that supports A SWORD module.
-We recomend [AndBible](https://andbible.github.io) for Android and [Xiphos] https://xiphos.org for Windows and Linux OS.
+We recomend [AndBible](https://andbible.github.io) for Android.
 A list of applications that support SWORD Modules can be found [here](https://www.crosswire.org/applications/).

 ## Features
 * Poetic Verse divisions